apptainer/singularity-userdocs/singularity_and_docker.rst

 Pushing Locally Available Images to a Library
 ---------------------------------------------

 The outcome of bootstrapping from an image cached locally by Docker, or one stored locally as an archive, is of course a *locally* stored SIF file.
 As noted above, this is the *only* option available, as the Sylabs Cloud Remote Builder *does not* interoperate with the Docker daemon or locally stored archives in the Docker image format.
-Once produced, however, it may be desirable to  make the resulting SIF file available through the Sylabs Cloud Singularity Library; therefore, the procedure to ``push`` a locally available SIF file to the Library is detailed here.
+Once produced, however, it may be desirable to  make the resulting SIF file available through the Sylabs Cloud apptainer Library; therefore, the procedure to ``push`` a locally available SIF file to the Library is detailed here.

-From the `Sylabs Cloud Singularity Library <https://cloud.sylabs.io/library>`_, select ``Create a new Project``.
+From the `Sylabs Cloud apptainer Library <https://cloud.sylabs.io/library>`_, select ``Create a new Project``.
 In this first of two steps, the publicly accessible project is created as illustrated below:

 .. image:: create_project.png